-Sasebo burger is the popular local food in Sasebo city in Nagasaki.
-There is no specific definition of Sasebo burger but if the burgers are made in Sasebo, hand-made and make them after the order, it will make them Sasebo burger!
-In fact, each shop has original and unique hand-made Sasebo burger.
-It is a good idea to try different Sasebo burger during your stay!
+Sasebo burger is a popular local food in Sasebo City in Nagasaki.
+There is no specific definition of Sasebo burger as long as it follows the rules that goes; the burgers are made in Sasebo, hand-made and made after the order.
+In fact, each shop has original and unique hand-made Sasebo burgers that are very different from each other.
+Try different Sasebo burgers during your stay!

 Where to eat: LOG KIT Sasebo